Welcome to Valentine Law Group, APC

-Our attorneys have extensive litigation and trial experience and have obtained substantial awards for their clients both at the negotiating table and in California’s courtrooms.
-Principal attorney Kimberly A. Valentine has obtained multiple punitive damage awards at trial against some of the largest corporate nursing home chains in the nation.
+Our caring and compassionate attorneys have extensive litigation and trial experience and have obtained substantial awards for their clients at the negotiating table and in California’s courtrooms.
+Principal attorney Kimberly A. Valentine has obtained multiple punitive damage awards against some of the largest corporate nursing home chains in the nation.

 According to recent statistics, there are approximately 225,000 incidents of elder abuse and nursing home neglect in California each year.
 Los Angeles, Orange, San Diego and Riverside counties alone are responsible for almost half of all instances of abuse and neglect in the State.
 It is therefore imperative that victims of that abuse, and those positioned to advocate on their behalf, such as Valentine Law Group, take every action to bring justice to those victims and make every effort to prevent future instances of neglect and abuse.

 If you or someone you know has suffered a serious injury, or has been the victim of physical abuse, neglect or negligence, contact Valentine Law Group here or call (949) 265-9272.
 There is no charge for consultation.